robertlarkins/math-and-code-tricks/PowerShell/UsefulScripts.md

 ## Find all files containing a given string

-This will recursively find all files in the directory it is run in down that contain a given string.
+This will recursively find all files ending is .cs in the directory it is run in down that contain a given string.

 ```PowerShell
 Get-ChildItem -Recurse -File -Filter *.cs | Select-String "some_string" -List